modernwebgames/spacescape/readme.md

    - Translation Round: AI-generated responses are shown
 4. After 10 cycles, the game ends and the Captain must decide which passenger pods to leave behind
 5. The game reveals which pods contained real players vs AI-generated characters
+6. Final scores are calculated and displayed to all players

+## Scoring System

+The game features a comprehensive scoring system:

+- **Captain Actions**:
+  - Asking a question: +10 points
+  - Correctly identifying an AI passenger: +50 points
+  - Incorrectly identifying a real player: -30 points

+- **Player Actions**:
+  - Sending a response: +5 points
+  - Surviving (not being left behind): +20 points

+Scores are displayed in real-time and a final scoreboard is shown at the end of the game.

 ## Project Structure